+Title Electrophysiology: From Single Cell Activity to 'Cognitive' Markers

+Period 5

+Code PSY4322

-Title Electrophysiology: From Single Cell Activity to 'Cognitive' Markers Period 5 Code PSY4322 ECTS credits 4 Organisational unit Cognitive Neuroscience (FPN) Coordinator Inge Timmers Descriptions Our brain is busy all the time, whether we are awake or asleep.
+ECTS credits 4

+Organisational unit Cognitive Neuroscience (FPN)

+Coordinator Inge Timmers

+Descriptions Our brain is busy all the time, whether we are awake or asleep.
 There are thousands of neurons which are in constant communication with each other.
 Neurotransmitters and electrical currents convey information from one cell to another, which in turn produces electrical signals.
 This course is an introduction into the field of brain electricity.
-Students first learn about how currents develop (i.e., role of molecules, ion channels or membrane) and how they can be measured (e.g., patch clamp or single-cell recording).
+Students first learn about how currents develop (i.e., role of molecules, ion channels or membrane) and how they can be measured (e.g., patch clamp or single- cell recording).
 Next, discussions focus on how these currents are perceived in electrophysiology.
 Students also determine what the differences are in measurements using various species.
 For instance, can electrodes be placed in humans using the same approach that is used for rats?
 Finally, students will learn what these currents mean in terms of e.g., event-related potentials or (de)synchronisation measures.
-In addition to the theoretical basis, students will discuss some of the practical issues when performing electroencephalography (EEG) recordings, such as measurement settings and electrode positions.
+In addition to the theoretical basis, students will discuss some of the practical issues when performing electrophysiological recordings, such as measurement settings and electrode positions.
 This is accompanied by the presentation of pictures and short videos on how measurements in animals and humans are performed.

-Goals Knowledge of: Electrochemical processes in neurons, patch clamp and single- neuron recordings, event-related potentials in various species, EEG frequencies and event-related (de)synchronisation, source localization, electrophysiology in psychological research.
-Instructionlanguage EN Prerequisites Recommendedliterature Journal articles, book chapters, research reviews.
-Teaching methods Lecture(s) PBL Presentation(s) Assessment methods Attendance / Active participation Final paper Presentations Keywords signal transduction, neurophysiology, electrophysiology, frequency domain, event-related potentials
+Goals Knowledge of: Electrochemical processes in neurons, patch clamp and single-neuron recordings, event-related potentials in various species, EEG frequencies and event-related (de)synchronisation, source localization, electrophysiology in psychological research

+Instructionlanguage EN

+Prerequisites

+Recommendedliterature Journal articles; Book chapters; Research reviews.

+Teaching methods Lecture(s)

+PBL Presentation(s)

+Assessment methods Attendance Active participation Presentations Final paper Written exam

+Keywords electrophysiology, signal transduction, patch clamp, single-cell recording, electroencephalography, translational